annie-os/LPGA-data-project/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/annie-os/LPGA-data-project/issues) for a full planned roadmap and the current scope of the project.
+See the [open issues](https://github.com/annie-os/LPGA-data-project/issues) for a planned roadmap and the current scope of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>